You are going to love this easy chocolate raspberry hand pie recipe!

 I lay down the bottom piece of the pie on my floured surface, brush the edges with my egg wash, and add a small dollop of filling in the middle.
 Then I cover it with the top layer of my pie cut out and press the edges closed with my fork, crimping them closed.
 Finally, I brush the surface with an egg wash and sprinkle with some sugar.
 I bake these at 350 degrees for about 30 minutes, until golden brown.
 I check at the fifteen minute mark and rotate my baking sheet because my oven doesn’t heat super evenly.

-These chocolate raspberry hand pies are so, so good!
+This chocolate raspberry hand pie recipe is so, so good!
 Not too sweet and not too rich, with a really satisfying chocolatey fruity filling.
 Plus there’s more flakey crust in ever bite than a normal pie, so it’s really satisfying.
-Plus they are easy…as pie to make (couldn’t resist).
+Plus they handpies are easy…as pie to make (couldn’t resist).

 So how is this a pie contest, exactly?